thecloudside/couchbase-gcp-terraform-ansible/README.md

 4- Edit the `variables.tf` file and update variables as per your workspace

-5- Open the `main.tf` and update the variables  there also
+5- if you want to change `vm-name, machine_type, network, tags, image-name, ssh-username etc` then edit the main.tf file and update there.

 ## Usage